chakrakan/fitcon/README.md

 Similar intruction as above except you might be checking out your feature branch and merging back to it instead of `develop` if the new feature is what introduced the bug.

+#### Lastly, NOTE:

+Delete a local branch using `git branch -d branch-name` You can delete a remote branch using `git push remote-name --delete branch-name` or using Github's UI.

 ## Review

 At the end of every 2 weeks/iteration, we will have a meeting to review all work and push all changes from `develop` to the `master` branch.